nergalex/f5-aks-kic-lab/source/class4/module1/module1.rst

 Now, a new security policy for Arcadia must be applied to allow this request.

-- On Jumphost, apply a new manifest of App Protect Policy reusing `the current policy <https://raw.githubusercontent.com/nergalex/f5-nap-policies/master/policy/core/secure_low.yaml>`_ and referencing modifications set by AppDev
+- On Jumphost, create a manifest of App Protect Policy reusing `the current policy <https://raw.githubusercontent.com/nergalex/f5-nap-policies/master/policy/core/secure_low.yaml>`_ and referencing modifications set by AppDev

 .. code-block:: bash